-Anti-Malware companies and Anti-Malware experts from around the world submit identified and validated samples to the RTTL, which include prevalence data that includes the distribution and source of the malware.
+Anti-malware and general cybersecurity companies, testing labs, CERTs, and other anti-malware experts from around the world submit verified and significant samples to the RTTL, with attached metadata such as prevalence information and details of the distribution and source of the malware.